In Love with a Girl

-"In Love with a Girl" is a song recorded by American singer Gavin DeGraw and was released as the lead single from DeGraw's self-titled second studio album, released on February 5, 2008.
+"In Love with a Girl" is a song recorded by American singer Gavin DeGraw and was released as the lead single from DeGraw's self-titled second studio album, released in 2008.

-A previously-unreleased alternate version produced by Max Martin, who "initially worked on the song", was included on DeGraw's 2014 compilation Finest Hour: The Best of Gavin DeGraw.
+A previously unreleased alternate version produced by Max Martin, who "initially worked on the song", was included on DeGraw's 2014 compilation Finest Hour: The Best of Gavin DeGraw.

 Music video

 The music video premiered on March 25, 2008, on Yahoo!
 Music.
 Kristin Cavallari plays his love interest in the video, which opens with a big-box store (Sears) closing while Kristin hides out of sight under a kiosk.
 She then receives a text message saying "I'm Here XOXO", and then opens the door to her mysterious boyfriend, later revealed to be DeGraw.
 Together, they then wander aimlessly around the mall, video taping their antics while simultaneously avoiding a security guard who is working the night shift.
 Scenes are also included with DeGraw playing the piano while his band, including his touring drummer at the time Landon Ashworth performs the song.
 The video ends with the two leaving the store and never being discovered by the guard.

 The video can be viewed on DeGraw's official channel on YouTube.
 As of October 2022, the music video has gained over 14 million views.

 The video was ranked on VH1 as the 21st best music video of 2008 on the Top 40 Videos of 2008.